matthewearl/matthewearl.github.io/_posts/2015-03-05-efficient-pwm.md

 to fire at alternating periods of `P` and `T - P`, flipping the output state each time.

-The main benefit of the new PWM algorithm is it can be coupled with an RC-filter operating at a lower time constant to acheive a given voltage stability.
+The main benefit of the Bresenham PWM algorithm is it can be coupled with an RC-filter operating at a lower time constant to acheive a given voltage stability.
 The knock-on benefits of this are: